All Episodes

 Have you ever stopped to think about if these people ever do win the day, the amount of progress that gets canceled out and rolled back?

-The demand for cooler buildings will only get worse, according to a study published by Davis in Proceedings of the National Academy of Sciences, that looked at the rise in air conditioning in Maico.
+As global temperatures rise over the next few decades, no question about it, you see, the demand for cooler buildings will only get worse, according to a study published by Davis in Proceedings of the National Academy of Sciences that looked at the rise in air conditioning in Mayco.

-And we then combine these estimates with predicted end of century temperature changes to forecast future energy consumption.
+And we then combine these estimates with predicted end-of-century temperature changes to forecast future energy consumption.

 And overall, our results point to air conditioning impacts being considerably larger than previously believed.

-Now air conditioning was invented by a man named Carrier.
+Now, air conditioning was invented by a man named Carrier.

-He's got a dome named after him at Syracuse, the carrier dome.
+He's got a dome named after him at Syracuse, the Carrier Dome.

-I I do think about these things, because I can't imagine life without it.
+And I don't know if you ever stop to, I do think about these things because I can't imagine life without it.

-Now I only a short portion of my life did our family not have it.
+Only a short portion of my life did our family not have it.

 And I can't imagine it.